Career planning for students

 Especially concerning summer jobs and internships, you should challenge yourself so that at the graduation stage you have already grown into an expert in your technical field, and you do not have to start accumulating work experience and skills after graduation.

 During your studies, you should also think about your career from a slightly longer perspective.
 What you want to do when you graduate and where you want to be, for example, five years after graduation.
 For example, after studying is your goal to become a supervisor, do you want to become an entrepreneur, do you want to work abroad, or do you want to go back to your home municipality?
 When you know where you’re going, it’s easier to make the right choices and think about how you want to realize your professional dream.

 Don’t be left alone with your thoughts

 You should be open about your career and related aspirations.
 Tell your fellow students about your thoughts so that you can find people whose goals support yours and you can encourage each other.

-As a member of the Union of Professional Engineers, you also have access to the union’s career services.
+As a member of the Union, you also have access to the Union’s career services.
 Experts specializing in students’ questions regarding career and working life visit campuses regularly.
 You can also reach other union experts on all issues related to career and working life through customer service.
 To support your professional self-reflection, also make use of our training courses and webinar library in regards to job hunting and career planning.